elieteyssedou/socket-pong/README.md

   * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server`
   * Then, visit [`localhost:4000`](http://localhost:4000) from your browser.

+The rules:
+  * Every visitor on the page is able to move either player 1 or player 2.
+  * Every time a ball the right edge, the player 1 scores.
+  * Every time a ball the left edge, the player 2 scores.
+  * When you click "NEW GAME", the scores are reset and a new game starts.

+The commands:
+  * `W`/`S` to make the player 1 go Up and Down.
+  * `↑`/`↓` to make the player 2 go Up and Down.